-It is critical that long term management and stewardship is considered early in the planning of CGC and hardwired into delivery, financial and governance arrangements.
-If it is left until late on, there is the risk that a patchwork of management and maintenance approaches to the various public assets within the community could arise, with varying approaches to funding in order to be selfsustaining in the long term.
+It is critical that long term management and stewardship is considered early on in the planning of CGC and hardwired into delivery, financial and governance arrangements.
+If it is left until late on, there is the risk that a patchwork of management and maintenance approaches to the various public assets within the community could arise, with varying approaches to funding in order to be self-sustaining in the long term.
+This would make it very difficult for the local community to engage with the site's stewardship in a meaningful way.

 Putting in place robust structures and approaches to funding to secure long term stewardship is one of the core TCPA Garden City Principles.
 Outline Planning Applications will therefore put in place sustainable long-term arrangements for funding, management and maintenance of public spaces as well as community assets and will be an important aspect of the approach to place-keeping for the Garden Community.
-A consistent approach to stewardship and place-keeping will be established across the Garden Community.
-Currently however this will not include the existing development at Channels and Beaulieu.
-This will be secured through obligations set out within Site Specific Section 106 Agreements for each OPA Area.
-The proposed stewardship framework is set out below: